cslamar/cslamar.github.io/content/articles/midi-mixer-part-2/index.md

 ### JavaScript Automation

-The code here simply uses JavaScript to get the variable from KeyboardMaestro, and map the value from `0 - 127` to `0 - 100`.
+The code here simply uses JavaScript to get the variable from Keyboard Maestro, and maps the value from `0 - 127` to `0 - 100`.
 This is needed because the volume value in SoundSource is a percentage between 0 and 100.
-JavaScript was used here due to the fact that Keyboard Maestro has a builtin JavaScript engine and libraries.
+JavaScript was used here due to the fact that Keyboard Maestro has a built-in JavaScript engine and libraries.

 ## Links